Learn how you can easily migrate from Microsoft Word to Google Docs Offline

 If you are using an installed software version of Word and you are happy, there is no urgent need to change.

 But if you have a very old version, and you are thinking about buying a new laptop, older versions of Word may not work anymore.
-For example, for Mac users, older versions of Word will not work on High Sierra.
+For example, for Mac users, older versions of Word will not work on High Sierra or later operating systems.

-This is when Google Docs can be a (free) lifesaver.
+This is when Google’s word processor and spreadsheet can be a (free) lifesaver.

-But if you are considering Office 365 and paying $99.00 per year (or more in some countries) then free might very well tempt you.
+But if you are considering Office 365 and paying $99.00 per year (United States price.
+Possibly more in some countries) then free might very well tempt you.

-Especially if you simply need a word processor and only occasionally use a spreadsheet.
+Especially if you just need a word processor and only occasionally use a spreadsheet.